buming65/LeetCode/README.md

 * DAG: Directed Acyclic Graph
 * A topological sort is a linear ordering of all its vertices such that if $G$ contains an edge $(u,v)$, then $u$ appears before $v$ in the ordering.
 * If the graph contains a cycle, then no linear ordering is possible.
 And there could be more than one topological sorting for a graph.
+* Can be used to whether the graph is DAG or not

 #### DFS Algorithm